hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    rpc dissociateTokens (Transaction) returns (TransactionResponse);
    // Retrieves the metadata of a token rpc getTokenInfo (Query) returns (Response);
-   // get info on NFT for a given Token of type NON_FUNGIBLE and serial number rpc getNftInfo (Query) returns (Response);
+   // gets info on a NFT by TokenID (of type NON_FUNGIBLE) and serial number rpc getNftInfo (Query) returns (Response);
 +  // Gets info on NFTs N through M on the list of NFTs associated with a given Token of type NON_FUNGIBLE
 +  rpc getTokenNftInfo (Query) returns (Response);